Home Heat Pump Guide

 How much does it cost to heat a pool per month?

-With an air source heat pump and a pool cover, expect to pay £60-£120 per month during the swimming season (April-September) for a typical domestic outdoor pool.
+With an air source heat pump and a pool cover, expect £60-£120 per month during the swimming season (April-September) for a typical domestic outdoor pool.
 Without a cover, costs can double or triple.

 Do pool heat pumps work in cold weather?